bwaldvogel/log4j-systemd-journal-appender/README.md

        `appendStacktrace` | true         | boolean | `SystemdJournalAppenderWithLayout` only: Determines whether the full exception stack trace is to be appended to the log message.

 ### Runtime dependencies ###

+* Java 8 or later
-    - Linux with systemd-journal
+* Linux with systemd-journal
-    - Log4j 1.2
+* Log4j 1.2

 ## Examples ##